arnoldmartinez/book-notes/javascript/full_stack_development_with_spring_boot_3_and_react/full_stack_development_with_spring_boot_3_and_react.md

 }
 ```

-If you try to access the address property, un error is thrown
+If you try to access the address property, un error is thrown.

 ```
 console.log(person.address.stree);